YOWCT/internal-red-tape-reduction-report/content/_index.md

 This report is structured as follows.
 Chapter 1 sets the context for the initiative.
 Chapter 2 describes the characteristics of internal red tape and proposed solutions to address them.
 Chapter 3 centres on the root causes of red tape in three areas.
 Ch:Jpl:er 4 offers some lessons learned from the initiative.
 The engagement process, tools used in the initiative, snapshots of internal red tape stories and a service strategy for internal services are in the 1-\nnex.

+{{< reportimage title="The Internal Red Tape Story" src="005.jpg" alt="An infographic describing what we did, what is red tape, where is red tape, and what we are doing." >}}